kiju-kang/cf-colo-checker/README.md

 # cf-colo-checker
-This program is a program that receives alarms when changing colo of cloudflare.
+This program is a structure that receives notifications when the colo of cloudflare changes.

 Hi. all
 I am an engineer living in Korea.
 I have recently been studying python